HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## 🌈 How to inference

-1. Make use that all the weights and downloaded and environment is set correctly.
+1. Make sure that all the weights and downloaded and environment are set correctly.
 2. run inference scripts [`inference_audio.sh`](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/UMOE/inference_audio.sh) and [`inference_speech.sh`](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/UMOE/inference_speech.sh) or run the following commands to inference:
 ```
 cd /path/to/UMOE